What Are Cloves?

-If you’ve ever bitten into a clove by mistake while chewing gum or savoring a festive ham, you know that clavos pack a punch.
+If you've ever bitten into a clove by mistake while chewing gum or savoring a festive ham, you know that cloves pack a punch.
 But what exactly are they?

-Clavos, better known as cloves, are the dried flower buds of the Syzygium aromaticum tree.
-Native to the Maluku Islands in Indonesia, these tiny brown spikes have been used for centuries in both culinary and medicinal practices around the world.
+Cloves (known as clavos in Spanish, meaning "nails") are the dried flower buds of the Syzygium aromaticum tree.
+Native to the Maluku Islands in Indonesia, these tiny brown spikes have been used for centuries in both culinary and medicinal practices worldwide.

-Long before supermarkets stocked spice racks, clavos were worth their weight in gold.
-In fact, during the 15th and 16th centuries, cloves were so valuable that European powers fought for control over the Spice Islands where they were grown.
+Long before supermarkets stocked spice racks, cloves were worth their weight in gold.
+In the 15th and 16th centuries, European powers fought for control over the Spice Islands where they were grown.

 - Used by ancient Chinese physicians to treat toothaches and digestive issues